 This is the most common type of bean.
 The most economical, stable, and sustainable type of bean.
 Less prone to disease.
 Originally from the Andean highlands of Peru/Ecuador and the origin itself of the chocolate bean.
 Since this tree is the most stable and sustainable of the chocolate variety, when it was brought to Africa it survived and now thrives there.
 Now, the primary source of the market for this bean comes from Africa; particularly the Ivory Coast, Ghana, and Sao Tome.

 This is the highly prized bean known for its smooth flavor.
 More prone to disease and therefore more costly to produce.
-Originally from Mexico, the Aztecs thought it was the original bean, while they thought the Forastero was the “foreign” bean, they so named it.
-And they named the Criollo which means “local.”
+Originally from Mexico, the Aztecs thought the Criollo was the original bean, while they thought the Forastero was the “foreign” or “outsider” bean, they so named it.
+And they named the Criollo which roughly translated means “local-original.”
+Of course, this was later discovered to be false, yet the names stuck and remain to this day.
 Now primarily sourced from Latin America, Central and Southeast Asia.

 The name Trinitario comes from the name “Trinidad” because that’s where the tree was originally conceived and produced.
-It was a crossbreed of the Criollo and Forastero trees.
+Sometime between the 1670’s to 1680’s, Criollo trees were transplanted to Trinidad, and the trees did begin to produce high quality Criollo beans.
+However, around the time period of 1725-1730, the Criollo trees there began to die, and it is not exactly agreed upon as to why.
+To make a log story short, the Trinitario tree is a crossbreed of the Criollo and Forastero trees out of a desperate effort to save the Trinidad economy after cocoa production took a nose dive with the crop failure.
+By the 19th Century, Trinitario trees were growing in Samoa, Sri Lanka, Venezuela, Ecuador, and Papa New Guinea.
 A little more expensive to produce chocolate with than the Forastero but not quite as much as the Criollo.
-Now sourced from the Caribbean including Trinidad, Jamaica, Grenada, and Haiti.
+Now primarily sourced from the Caribbean including Trinidad, Jamaica, Grenada, and Haiti.

 Some other primary offshoots of the above include: